Giving Your Scraps a Second Chance

 What happens if I accidentally put the wrong thing in?

-If we notice it happening often, you'll likely receive a friendly reminder at your next exchange to help keep things 100% compostable.
+However, if we notice it happening often, you will receive a friendly reminder at your next exchange to help keep things 100% compostable.

 If it becomes a regular occurrence, we reserve the right to cancel your subscription with advance notice.